Rajkumar Santoshi: Other projects (1998–2005)

-Established filmmaker (2000-2005)

 Santoshi began the new millennium with writing and directing another action thriller Pukar (2000) starring Anil Kapoor and Madhuri Dixit in lead roles.
 The film tells the story of a notorious terrorist who manipulates an Indian army major's jilted lover into helping him obtain a classified military code.
-The film received mixed-to-positive reviews from critics upon release and emerged as an average grosser at the box-office.
+The film received mixed-to-positive reviews from critics upon release and emerged as a below average grosser at the box-office.
 Nonetheless, it won Santoshi the Nargis Dutt Award for Best Feature Film on National Integration.

 He followed it up with the social drama Lajja (2001), which told the story of four Indian women belonging to different strata of society.
 The film dealt with issues like gender inequality and the status of women in our society.
-The film starred an ensemble cast of Manisha Koirala, Madhuri Dixit, Rekha, Mahima Chaudhary, Anil Kapoor, Ajay Devgn and Jackie Shroff in lead roles.
+The film starred an ensemble cast of Manisha Koirala, Madhuri Dixit, Rekha, Mahima Chaudhary, Anil Kapoor, Ajay Devgn, Jackie Shroff and Danny Denzongpa in lead roles.
 Lajja opened to mixed reviews from critics upon release, with criticism for Santoshi's story and screenplay.
 It emerged as a commercial failure at the Indian box-office, but was successful in overseas markets.

 His next venture was The Legend of Bhagat Singh (2002), a biopic on the freedom fighter Bhagat Singh, portrayed by Devgn.
 The film opened to positive reviews upon release, with praise for its direction, story and screenplay.
 It released alongside another film based on Bhagat, 23 March 1931: Shaheed, which featured Bobby Deol as the revolutionary.
 Despite hype prior to release, the film emerged as a commercial failure at the box-office.
 The film's failure was attributed to its release on the same day as 23rd March 1931: Shaheed, with "the two Bhagats eating into each other's business".
 It, however, won Santoshi the National Film Award for Best Feature Film in Hindi.
 Since its release, The Legend of Bhagat Singh has been considered one of Santoshi's best works.
 In 2016, the film was included in Hindustan Times's list of "Bollywood's Top 5 Biopics".

 Santoshi wrote and directed the ensemble neo-noir crime thriller Khakee (2004), starring Amitabh Bachchan, Akshay Kumar, Devgn, Aishwarya Rai and Tusshar Kapoor in lead roles.
 The film told the story of a group of cops who get embroiled in a mystery surrounding a terrorist attack.
-It opened to critical acclaim upon release, with Derek Elley of Variety writing: "Powerhouse casting, and equally powerhouse direction by Rajkumar Santoshi, makes this an above-average example of mainstream Bollywood thrillers."
+It opened to positive acclaim upon release, with Derek Elley of Variety writing: "Powerhouse casting, and equally powerhouse direction by Rajkumar Santoshi, makes this an above-average example of mainstream Bollywood thrillers."
 The film emerged as an average success at the box-office, ranking as the fifth highest-grossing Hindi film of the year.
 Khakee reiterated Santoshi as one of Bollywood's most sought-after directors, and earned him his fifth nomination for the Filmfare Award for Best Director.